execas/execas.github.io/_posts/2020-01-03-buffer-overflow-other-places-to-put-shellcode.md

 > Some programs can be exploited without worrying about null bytes, as we will see later.

-But there's a simple solution that will allow us to exploit this tiny buffer to execute a shell, putting the shellcode in an enviroment variable.
+But there's a simple solution that will allow us to exploit this tiny buffer to execute a shell: putting the shellcode in an enviroment variable.

 Launch gdb with shellcode in an environment variable: